 18. How Hot is the Water?

 Some of the sento water can get seriously HOT.
-In one Japanese bath I was in on the Kumano Kodo I couldn’t stand it more than five minutes and had to exit.
-If you start to feel lightheaded it’s important to get out of the water and either go in the cooler water for a bit or call it a day.
+In one Japanese bath I was in on the Kumano Kodo I couldn’t stand it for more than five minutes and had to exit.
+If you start to feel lightheaded, it’s vital to get out of the water and either go in the cooler water for a bit or call it a day.

-Your first sento or onsen experience may be a little intimidating, but after a few minutes, you’ll start to relax and feel right at home.
-They are meant to be relaxing for visitors and after your nerves calm down about being naked in front of others you’ll soon fall right into the swing of things.
-Don’t worry if you don’t do things perfectly the first time, but in saying that most sento customs are pretty much common sense.
+Your first sento or onsen experience may be a little intimidating, but you’ll start to relax and feel right at home after a few minutes.
+They are meant to be relaxing for visitors, and after your nerves calm down about being naked in front of others, you’ll soon fall right into the swing of things.
+Don’t worry if you don’t do something perfectly the first time, but in saying that, most sento customs are pretty much common sense.